prettier/prettier/README.md

   // If true, will use single instead of double quotes
   singleQuote: false,

-  // Controls the printing of trailing commas wherever possible
+  // Controls the printing of trailing commas wherever possible.
+Valid options:
+  // "none" - No trailing commas
+  // "es5"  - Trailing commas where valid in ES5 (objects, arrays, etc)
+  // "all"  - Trailing commas wherever possible (function arguments)
-  trailingComma: false,
+  trailingComma: "none",

   // Controls the printing of spaces inside object literals
   bracketSpacing: true,